kzchua1998/TensorRT-Optimized-YOLOv8-for-Real-Time-Object-Tracking-and-Counting/README.md

 # TensorRT-Optimized-YOLOv8-for-Real-Time-Object-Tracking-and-Counting
-`YOLOv8` using TensorRT accelerate for faster inference
+`YOLOv8` using TensorRT accelerate for faster inference for object detection, tracking and intance segmentation.

 # Results